TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-querytimeouts.md

 # Resolve poor query timeout performance issues in Azure SQL Database

+### **Command Timeout**

+In general command timeouts can be investigated using [query data store](https://docs.microsoft.com/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15 ),where exec_type = 3 captures queries with a timeout.

+That said, using wait stats for failed queries we can understand the bottlenecks; in many cases.
+Follow the document [Investigate Waitstats](https://docs.microsoft.com/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15#Waiting) to further analyze waits.

+If the query bottleneck on IO :
+* Increase the query timeout.
+* Further optimize query if possible.
+* If query must perform lots of IOs and is latency sensitive than latencies per IO are better in BC offers.

+If the query bottleneck is on CPU:
+* Check other CPU intensive activities.
+* Find of that is due to any other user load.
+* Optimize or [batch](https://docs.microsoft.com/azure/azure-sql/performance-improve-use-batching) the query or scale the database.

 ### **Connection Timeout**

 For DTU bases SLO's Azure SQL is using DTU as a measure of how many resources you use like CPU, IO and so on.
 So if you are using 100% of DTU your queries will be delayed and  you will get timeout exception.
 By default there is 30 seconds timeout in .net connection .
 Increasing will probably not help you since issue could be that you are running same query many times and it starts blocking each other.